Omega-Numworks/Omega-Guide/_pages/en_US/restore-stock-firmware.md

 1. Open [Numworks' restore page](https://numworks.com/rescue)
 2. Put your calculator in Recovery Mode holding 6 and pressing "reset" at the same time
-3. Plus your calculator in your computer
+3. Plug your calculator in your computer
 4. follow the instructions to restore stock firmware.

 You now have a fully stock Numworks calculator.